-Drug Regulatory Authority of Pakistan Islamabad-Pakistan
+Drug Regulatory Authority of Pakistan

+Islamabad-Pakistan

-11. HISTORY
+1. HISTORY

-- 2 This is the first edition of Guidelines on Good Distribution Practices (GDP) for Pharmaceutical - 3 and Biological Product.
+This is the first edition of Guidelines on Good Distribution Practices (GDP) for Pharmaceutical and Biological Product.

-42. APPLICATION-Guidance for Industry
+2. APPLICATION-Guidance for Industry

-- 5 This document is applicable on the pharmaceutical and biological drugs' manufacturers, importers, - 6 exporters, suppliers, distributors, wholesalers, and related entities involved in the supply chain of - 7 pharmaceutical and biological products. - 8 This document will also serve as a guide for regulators for implementation, as well as for public - 9 and private healthcare institutions, donor agencies, and healthcare workers involved in the - 10 procurement, trade, and distribution of pharmaceutical and biological products.
+This document is applicable on the pharmaceutical and biological drugs' manufacturers, importers, exporters, suppliers, distributors, wholesalers, and related entities involved in the supply chain of pharmaceutical and biological products.

+This document will also serve as a guide for developing SOPs of GDP for implementation, as well as for public and private healthcare institutions, donor agencies, and healthcare workers involved in the procurement, trade, and distribution of pharmaceutical and biological products.

-113. PURPOSE
+3. PURPOSE

-- 12 These guidelines are intended to ensure the integrity and quality of pharmaceutical and biological - 13 products during all aspects of distribution and supply chain.
-In order to maintain the quality of - 14 pharmaceutical and biological products, every activity in the distribution should be carried out - according to the principles of Good Storage Practice (GSP) and Good Distribution Practice (GDP). - 16 This document outlines the principles for the safe storage and distribution of pharmaceutical and - 17 biological products, emphasizing the importance of compliance to Good Distribution Practices by - all parties involved, which greatly outlines best practices for their roles and responsibilities, from - 19 the manufacturer to the person dispensing or providing pharmaceutical and biological products to - 20 the patient or consumer. - 21 These recommendations provided in these guidelines are in addition to the national and provincial - drug laws (DRAP Act 2012, Drug Act 1976 and rules frame thereunder) as applicable on the manufacturers, importers, distributors, wholesalers and other relevant entities involved in the - supply chain of drug products.
-These guidelines are not purported to be an interpretation of law - 25 and is for guidance purposes only. - 26
+These guidelines are intended to ensure the integrity and quality of pharmaceutical and biological products during all aspects of distribution and supply chain.
+In order to maintain the quality of pharmaceutical and biological products, every activity in the distribution should be carried out according to the principles of Good Storage Practice (GSP) and Good Distribution Practice (GDP).

+This document outlines the principles for the safe storage and distribution of pharmaceutical and biological products, emphasizing the importance of compliance to Good Distribution Practices by all parties involved, which greatly outlines best practices for their roles and responsibilities, from the manufacturer to the person dispensing or providing pharmaceutical and biological products to the patient or consumer.

+These recommendations provided in these guidelines are in addition to the national and provincial drug laws (DRAP Act 2012, Drug Act 1976 and rules frame there under) as applicable on the manufacturers, importers, distributors, wholesalers and other relevant entities involved in the supply chain of drug products.
+These guidelines are not purported to be an interpretation of law and is for guidance purposes only.
-1

-2 1.
-HIST

-3 2.
-APPL

-4 3.
-PURF

-5 4.
-INTR

-6 5.
-LEGA

-7 6.
-DEFI

-8 7.
-QUA

-9 7 '.1.
-P

-0 7 '.2.
-Q